DHTMLX/docs-spreadsheet/docs/api/export_xlsx_method.md

 ~~~

 :::note
-Please note that the component supports export to Excel files with the **.xlsx** extension only.
+Note that the component supports export to Excel files with the `.xlsx` extension only.
 :::

 :::info
-DHTMLX Spreadsheet uses the WebAssembly-based library [Json2Excel](https://github.com/dhtmlx/json2excel) for export of data to Excel.
+DHTMLX Spreadsheet uses the WebAssembly-based library [Json2Excel](https://github.com/dhtmlx/json2excel) to export data to Excel.
 [Check the details](loading_data.md#exporting-data).
 :::

 **Related articles:** [Data loading and export](loading_data.md)